 How Much Do Accounting Professionals Make?

 Especially with adequate education and training, you can earn a comfortable living in accounting.
-As of May 2021, the median pay in the U.S. for accounting professionals was $77,250 a year, according to the U.S. Bureau of Labor Statistics.
-The bureau forecasts that demand for these roles will rise 7% from 2020 to 2030.
+As of May 2022, the average pay in the U.S. for accounting professionals was $86,740 a year, according to the BLS.
+Additionally, accountants working in areas like media, computer manufacturing, and software publishing often see salaries over $100,000.

 “Unemployment in the accounting field is virtually nonexistent.
-You’ll find your skills are always in high demand, and you should be able to command an attractive salary for this specialized work,” he says.
+You’ll find your skills are always in high demand, and you should be able to command an attractive salary for this specialized work,” Deosingh says.

 How to Become an Accountant

-Remember, although every CPA is an accountant, not every accountant is a CPA.
-To become a CPA, generally, you must earn a minimum number of college credits, rack up a minimum amount of work experience in accounting and pass a state-sanctioned CPA exam.
-In Texas, for instance, you must complete a 150-hour degree program in accounting at an accredited college or university, work at least one year under the supervision of a CPA, and pass the state’s CPA exam.
+To become a CPA, generally, you must meet a minimum number of college credits, obtain a specific amount of work experience in accounting, and pass a state-sanctioned CPA exam.
+For example, in Texas, you must complete 150 credit hours in accounting at an accredited college or university, work at least one year under the supervision of a CPA, and pass the state’s CPA exam.

 - The Certified Government Financial Manager (CGFM)